Community-Driven Insights and Campaigns for Smoking Cessation

 This research informed a number of recommendations as to how future service provision and communications could better reach, engage, and support routine and manual workers to stop smoking.
 This includes relatable campaigns which don’t pressure people to stop smoking, but rather reassures them that there is support available when they’re ready.
 This is in addition to disentangling people from a ‘smoker’ identity, provide alternative ways to cope with stress and boredom, make it easier to engage with services, and provide a more holistic support offer, addressing the root cause of smoking behaviours.

-As a result of these insights, we developed a range of behaviourally informed assets, including social media content, flyers, and billboards, designed to resonate with this audience and drive engagement across the Islington Borough.
+As a result of these insights, we developed a range of behaviourally informed assets, including social media content, flyers, and billboards, designed to resonate with this audience and drive engagement across the Havering Borough.

 Community-led research shaped personalised campaigns and service improvements, helping Islington and Camden tackle smoking inequalities among priority groups.